grishithav-infomagnus/rebase/azure resources.md

     - **Chat Completion Model**: Used for generating conversational responses and handling chat interactions.
   - Separate OpenAI resource for each environment

-### Azure App Service
-  - Hosts the chatbot’s web front-end and APIs securely and reliably
-  - Offers built-in auto-scaling and load balancing
-  - Facilitates continuous deployment and integration for rapid updates
-  - Separate App Service for each environment